djjd47130/JDLib/README.md

 Event-driven component to manage the movement of controls or values in general.
 Comparable to the "Float Animations" available in Firemonkey.

+- Entirely stand-alone - is not linked with any components or properties.
+- Background thread to perform calculations and trigger events.
+- Options for smooth "snap" movements.

 ## Font Glyphs Component
 **TJDFontGlyphs** [FULLY FUNCTIONAL]

 Collection of glyphs to be rendered into a collection of image lists.

+- Attaches to one or more `TImageList` components.
+- Generate collection of `TJDGlyphRef`s with font and color controls.
+- Attached image lists automatically synchronized with registered glyphs.
+- Same glyphs easily replicated among different size image lists.

 ## Page Menu Control